Aemiii91/ant-colony-vs-bfs/release_vm/README.md

 - iterations 80
 - bestAntLimit 1

-The best ant limit can be changed to use different implementations of ACO, this is up to you.
-All experiments and findings in the report have been done with bestAntLimit = 1
+All experiments and findings in the report have been done with bestAntLimit = 1, but keep in mind that changing the bestAntLimit may change the ACO implementation to something other than ant system.

-## Branch limited DFS
-The kdfsplanner contains our implementation of our Branch limited DFS algortihm This algortihm can be invoked with the following command
+Our K-DFS algorithm can be invoked with the following command

-`./dfsplanner berlin.json 5 100 0`
+`./routeplanner --data "berlin.json" -k 2 --cost 500`

 Here berlin.json is interchangeable with whichever dataset you may want to use.
-This binary does not take as many parameters as our aco algortihm, but the ordering is like follows:
+This algorithm does not take as many parameters as our aco algortihm, but the ordering is like follows, however you may tune the k-limit and time constraint to your liking.

-`./dfsplanner dataset k-limit time-limit starting-point`

-Where the timelimit is given in seconds
+Both of these are given as integers and the time constraint is given in seconds.